Chart Color Schemes

 Infrastructure

-Warner has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Warner has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects that may impact this region.
-Notable initiatives include Youngs Crossing Road Upgrade, Elan, The Sanctuary, and Mayfair Joyner.
-Below is a list of projects likely to be most relevant.
+AreaSearch identified 18 projects likely impacting the area.
+Notable ones are Youngs Crossing Road Upgrade, Elan, The Sanctuary, and Mayfair Joyner, as detailed below for relevance.

 Professional plan users can use the search below to filter and access additional projects.